-- Cross-sectional model data available: minimum thresholds are groundwater elevations that represents at least 70% of cross-sectional model simulations being protective against seawater intrusion for each monitoring well with a protective elevation.
+1. Cross-sectional model data available: minimum thresholds are groundwater elevations that represents at least 70% of cross-sectional model simulations being protective against seawater intrusion for each monitoring well with a protective elevation1.
 For wells where seawater intrusion has not been observed, cross-sectional models estimate protective elevations to protect the entire depth of the aquifer unit of the monitoring wells' lowest screen.
-For wells where seawater intrusion has been observed, the crosssectional models estimate protective elevations to prevent seawater intrusion from advancing. - Cross-sectional model data not available: minimum thresholds are groundwater elevations that represent protective groundwater elevation estimated by using the Ghyben-Herzberg analytical method to protect to the bottom of the monitoring well screen.
+For wells where seawater intrusion has been observed, the cross-sectional models estimate protective elevations to prevent seawater intrusion from advancing.